netlab-sapienza/BLENDER_Synthetic_Data/README.md

 ## Prerequisites

 This project was done using a combination of Google Colab and Google Drive (to store the data).
-Then, if you want to replicate the results it is necessary to follow the next list of things to do:
+Then, if you want to replicate the results it is necessary to follow the next steps:

 1. Download the whole repository (from GitHub to your PC).
 2. Store (upload) the decompressed file downloaded in the desired (own) Google Drive folder.